-Opinion | Only one candidate is a lawless extremist.
+Opinion | The real lawless extremist in the race is Trump.
 And he has William Barr’s help.

 But there’s another, equally disturbing answer to this question, one rooted in a deeper worldview articulated by Barr and even by Trump himself: The idea that the political enemy is so ruthless and existentially threatening that employing extraordinary and extralegal means to crush that enemy is justified.

 Barr gave a shocking interview to CNN late Wednesday that left zero doubt about his intentions.
-Barr repeated his frequent claims that vote-by-mail elections have been riddled with fraud and that a foreign power could fabricate thousands of mail ballots.
+Barr refused to denounce Trump’s suggestion that people should try to illegally vote twice (by mail and in person), supposedly to test vote-by-mail’s validity.
+Trump brazenly repeated this on Thursday.

-Both assertions are utter nonsense.
+Barr also repeated his frequent claims that vote-by-mail elections have been riddled with fraud and that a foreign power could fabricate thousands of mail ballots.
+Both are utter nonsense.
 But in saying them, Barr is telegraphing his willingness to legitimize Trump’s eventual effort to try to invalidate untold numbers of mail ballots, which Trump has already told us is coming.

 Meanwhile, Barr is party to another extraordinary move: Trump just approved a memo declaring the intention to restrict federal funding to Democratic-led cities designated as “anarchist jurisdictions.”
 Barr will determine which cities earn this label.